m22spencer/BattletechPerformanceFix/README.md

    - Prevent the hang on HBS logo + general game speedup by transferring the disk MDDB to an in memory one.
 - ContractLagFix
    - Speeds up Contract generation in the command center, and removes some stutter from battle when completing objectives.
+- MechLabFix
+   - Replace the MechLab UI with a virtual one, which allocates only enough prefabs for what you're currently seeing on the screen.
+   - This fix sees more gain for late game players with lots of items inventory.
+- DMFix
+   - Fix exponential dependency checking explosion (Drops around 2 minutes from loads in roguetech)

+# Upcoming patches
 - ParallelizeLoad (Disabled by default: Experimental, Dangerous)
    - An in progress patch, it is recommended you do not enable this patch at this time.
-- MechLabFix (Currently cannot be disabled)
-   - Replace the MechLab UI with a virtual one, which allocates only enough prefabs for what you're currently seeing on the screen.
-   - This fix sees more gain for late game players with lots of items inventory.
+- LLA (Disabled by default: Experimental, Dangerous)
+   - Lazily load assets, unstable, not recommended.

 # How do I disable/enable X
    Set it to `true` or `false` in `BATTLETECH/Mods/BattletechPerformanceFix/Settings.json`